-These fees do NOT include incidental costs such as express mail charges, passport photo or application fees, photocopying or document reproduction fees, fees for translation of foreign language documents, or fees for dependent family members accompanying the individual employee or scholar.
-In most cases the department is responsible for any administrative costs incurred out of business necessity, while the individual employee is responsible for other costs relating to their personal immigration and educational records and personal and family travel.
+The fee tables do NOT include incidental costs such as express mail charges, passport photo or application fees, photocopying or document reproduction fees, translation or credential evaluation costs, or fees for dependent family members accompanying the individual employee or scholar.

 International Center processing fees are final and non-refundable once the International Center issues a Form DS-2019 (for J-1 scholars) or Labor Condition Application (for H-1B temporary workers and E-3 Australian specialty occupation workers).
 Prior to the issuance of these documents, the sponsoring department may ask that a J-1 or H-1B request be withdrawn with no charge to the department or individual self-funded J-1 scholars.

 |Fee Category||J-1 Initial or J-1 Transfer||J-1 Extension||Fee Responsibility|

 |International Center Processing Fee||$650||$350||Department or scholar - see below|

 |DS-160 Visa Application Fee||$190 (if required)||$190 (if required)||Scholar|

 There are no added costs for issuing visa certificates for accompanying J-2 dependent family members (including the legal spouse and/or unmarried children under 21).
 In addition, J-2 family members are not required to pay the I-901 SEVIS fee.

 |Fee Category||H-1B Initial or Transfer||H-1B Extension or Amendment|

 |International Center Rush Processing Fee||$500||$500|